In part of 1 this series, we touched on the indicators of digital marketing transformation specific to paid digital advertising campaigns.

 - Use analytics to measure how well your audience engages with your content and keep improving the content on an ongoing basis

 PS: Include both topical and timeless content in your plan to ensure you are current, and you keep your legacy intact.
+You may also enlist the support of digital marketing transformation consulting providers to formulate an effective content marketing strategy for your brand and add more value.

 #5 You don’t care what happens after you drive traffic to your website